How to make a button in Python

 - First,

-ax.bar()draws a new bar chart with the specified data. - Finally,
+ax.bar()draws the new bar chart on the axes. - Finally,

-canvas.draw()refreshes the canvas to render the new chart in the GUI.
+canvas.draw()refreshes the canvas to make the new chart visible.

 Get started with Replit